|Mon:||10:00 AM - 8:00 PM|

 The Children's Department serves the children of Warren County as well as all of those who work with them, including their parents, teachers, and group leaders.

 Throughout the year the Children's Department, upon request, conducts tours and gives programs for community groups and school groups.
-Throughout fall, winter, spring and summer the Children's Department conducts Toddler Time, which takes place on select Mondays at 10:30 a.m. in the Children's area.
-This program includes stories, songs, crafts and creative play.
-New for 2016 are Block Parties, which provide children ample STEM opportuinities for learning by playing with large wooden blocks.
-Block play builds the following skills: math, science, literacy & language, social, technology and creativity.
+Throughout fall, winter, spring and summer the Children's Department conducts Toddler Time, which takes place on select Mondays at 10:30 a.m. in the Children's Department.
+This popular program includes stories, songs, crafts and creative play.
+Build-It-Up, Take-It-Down encourages children to use their imagination and build STEM skills as they construct castles, towers, roads, homes, farms...whatever they want.
+This summer Built-It-Up is offered on Tuesdays, 11:00 a.m. - 1:00 p.m. in the Children's Department.
 There are also a variety of other special events planned throughout the year, such as speakers and performers.
 Please refer to the children's Upcoming Events for current programs.

-Each summer, the Children's Department participates in the nationwide Collaborative Summer Reading Program that is designed to promote recreational reading and to plant the seeds of a lifelong enjoyment of reading.
-The 2016 Summer Reading Program is On Your Mark, Get Set, READ!.
-Past themes include Every Hero Has a Story, Fizz, Boom, READ!, Dig into Reading, Dream Big, READ!, One World, Many Stories, Make a Splash: READ!, Be Creative at Your Library, Get a Clue @ Your Library, Catch the Reading Bug, Animal Odyssey, Spotlight on Reading-Be a Star @ Your Library, Get in the Game @ Your Library, and Discover New Trails @ Your Library.
-The general theme for 2016 has to do with sports, staying healthy, and exercising your body and brain.
+Each summer, the Children's Department participates in the nationwide Collaborative Summer Reading Program that is designed to promote reading for pleasure and to plant the seeds of a lifelong enjoyment of reading.
+The 2018 Summer Reading Program was Libraries Rock!
+Other themes were Build a Better World, Every Hero Has a Story, Dig into Reading, Dream Big, READ!, One World, Many Stories, Make a Splash: READ!, Be Creative at Your Library,and Catch the Reading Bug.
 The programs are free and encourage children to read for fun and to maintain the reading skills they have mastered during the school year.

 The Children's Department is open during normal library hours.
 Please call the library and ask for ext.
-26 if you have any questions.
+126 or 127 if you have any questions.

 Websites for Children